reallyasi9/ZipStreams.jl/README.md

 masked from the Local File Header if the Central Directory is encrypted, so it is impossible to know where the file ends.
 3. The file was not stored with a "Data Descriptor" (general purpose flag 3).
-This is typically used only when the file is _written_ to the archive in a streaming fashion.
+This is typically used only when the archive is _written_ in a streaming fashion.

 That being said, most users will never see ZIP files that cannot be extracted exclusively using Local File Header information.